 If you are applying for a Visit visa for study, research or exchange purposes you will also need:

-- University Standard Visit visa letter: For new taught students this letter will be available to you from the Admissions Department.
-For continuing students, this letter can be requested via MyUniHub.
+- University Standard Visit visa letter: For new students on a course of study this letter will be available to you from the Admissions Department.
+For students continuing a course, this letter can be requested via MyUniHub.
 For exchange students

 - ATAS certificate: this is for students/reasearchers who are undertaking activity in an ATAS area.
 Please see comprehensive information below for further detail.